Breaking News & Updates

 Is Your Bookkeeper Making Stuff Up?

-In a previous post we wrote about the three tell-tale signs that your bookkeeper isn’t paying attention and we thought we’d expand on this a little further by writing about three of the things your bookkeeper shouldn’t be doing — and what it means if they are.
+In a previous post I wrote about the three tell-tale signs that your bookkeeper isn’t paying attention and thought I’d expand on this a little further by writing about three of the things your bookkeeper shouldn’t be doing — and what it means if they are.

 1. Your Bookkeeper Adds Adjustments to Reconciliations